William H. Merritt

-William Hilton Merritt (September 12, 1820 – July 23, 1891) was an American politician and newspaper editor who served as mayor of Des Moines, Iowa from 1880 to 1882.
+William Hilton Merritt (September 12, 1820 – July 23, 1891) was an American politician and newspaper editor, who served as mayor of Des Moines, Iowa, from 1880 to 1882.

 Early life

-Merritt was born in New York City to Jesse and Harriet (née Hilton) Merritt, His father was a physician and merchant.
+Merritt was born on September 12, 1820, in New York City, to Jesse and Harriet (née Hilton) Merritt, His father was a physician and merchant.
 He was educated at the Genesee Wesleyan Seminary in Lima, New York.

 Career

-In 1838 he came to Rock Island, Illinois where he clerked a few months for Naylor and Myers, who sent him to Ivanhoe, Iowa in 1839 to manage a branch store.

-In 1840 he closed the store and moved to Burlington to accept his appointment as enrolling clerk in the Iowa Territorial Council, after the Council's adjournment he returned to Linn County, Iowa and in 1842 moved to Buffalo, New York, where he engaged in the mercantile business.
+In 1838, he came to Rock Island, Illinois where he clerked a few months for Naylor and Myers, who sent him to Ivanhoe, Iowa in 1839 to manage a branch store.
+In 1840, he closed the store and moved to Burlington to accept his appointment as enrolling clerk in the Iowa Territorial Council, after the Council's adjournment he returned to Linn County, Iowa and in 1842 moved to Buffalo, New York, where he engaged in the mercantile business.
 He was married to Marcia Maria Sutherland on January 6, 1846.

-In 1847 he returned to Iowa locating at Dubuque where he become editor of the Miners' Express until he withdrew from the paper in May 1848, and went on a government survey in the northern part of the state.

-In January 1849 the news of gold discoveries in California attracted his attention and he then made the journey there via the Isthmus of Panama.
+In 1847, he returned to Iowa locating at Dubuque where he become editor of the Miners' Express until he withdrew from the paper in May 1848, and went on a government survey in the northern part of the state.
+In January 1849, the news of gold discoveries in California attracted his attention and he then made the journey there via the Isthmus of Panama.
 He returned to Iowa in March 1851 and joined W. A. Jones in the purchase of the Miners' Express and become editor of the paper again.
-In August 1854 he was appointed surveyor of the port of Dubuque.

-In 1855 he was appointed register of the United States Land Office at Fort Dodge, he served for 2 years selling about 2 million acres of land, in 1857 he resigned to enter into the banking business in Ceder Rapids with George and William Greene.
+In August 1854, he was appointed surveyor of the port of Dubuque.
+In 1855, he was appointed register of the United States Land Office at Fort Dodge, he served for two years selling about two million acres of land, in 1857 he resigned to enter into the banking business in Ceder Rapids with George and William Greene.